Agazoth/agazoth.github.io/_posts/2018-04-29-jekyll-on-docker-for-windows.md

 Give it your credentials:
 ![dockersharecredentials]({{ site.url }}/images/dockersharecredential.png)

 Docker will start to pull the container.
+The container is usualy always up to date and is maintained by the super cool  [Jordan Bedwell](https://twitter.com/envygeeks) [here](https://github.com/envygeeks/jekyll-docker)

 Once it is done, you can browse your new Jekyll theme offline:
 ![hackerlocal]({{ site.url }}/images/hackerlocal.png)